 (signed) J. A. Ulio

 The Adjutant General”

 After the war when his remains were recovered, his family requested that the remains be returned to Ohio.
 He was also posthumously promoted to Technician Fourth Grade and was buried at Beaver Creek Cemetery in Wood County, Ohio, in July 1949.
-It is not known why, his family had the date July 9, 1943, put on his headstone as his date of death since he had died on November 10, 1942.
+It is not known why, his mother had the date July 9, 1943, on his headstone – perhaps it was the date his mother learned about his death.
+From records kept by the POW medical staff at Cabanatuan, his actual date of death was November 10, 1942.